Scottsdale Carport to Modern Garage Conversion

-The best way to enclose your carport and convert it to a garage is to build the walls on a concrete stem wall or curb.
+The best way to enclose your carport and convert it to a garage is to build the walls on a concrete stem wall or new footings.

 This ensures that the wood studs and siding are raised above the ground, protecting them from moisture and preventing flooding of the garage.

 Notice the silver flashing that was placed on the concrete stem wall before framing the wall.
-That is there to prevent water from “wicking” up through the concrete and into the wood and causing mold.
+That is there to prevent water from “wicking” up through the concrete and into the wood, causing mold.

 Secure walls & garage door opening